TULiberalArts/marcomm/pages/web-updates.md

 • Once the ticket is routed to our department the changes will be completed.<br>

 ## Faculty Profile Form
 As your department upgrades its site, it is the perfect time for you to review the information currently on your faculty page.
-In keeping with trends at many of Temple’s peer universities, CLA will be restructuring faculty pages to include only a brief biography, publication list, research keywords, courses taught, and contact information.
+In keeping with trends at many of Temple’s peer universities, CLA will be restructuring faculty pages to include only a brief biography, publication list, research keywords, courses taught, and contact information.<br>
 •	[Faculty Profile Form](https://form.jotform.us/70153507929156)

 ## Submit your information for campus LCD screens